Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Rainbows and Baskets of Binary Barrier American Options

-In continuous time (Brennan 1979 considers contingent claims pricing in discrete time models; Shieh, Wang and Yates 1980; Barraud 1981; Sung, Lee and Lee 2009 are exhaustive references for methods for the conversion of discrete to continuous models and vice versa) with discounting using the interest rate, $r$, we have,
+In continuous time\footnote{\begin{doublespace} Brennan (1979) considers contingent claims pricing in discrete time models.
+Shieh, Wang \& Yates (1980); Barraud (1981); Sung, Lee \& Lee (2009) are exhaustive references for methods for the conversion of discrete to continuous models and vice versa. \end{doublespace} } with discounting using the interest rate, $r$, we have (Eq: \ref{eq:13}),